peternsilva/galvanize-bookshelf-solution/3_user_registration.md

 # User Registration

-Now that the routes are set up for books and authors, it's time to add the necessary files to allow users to register.
+In this assignment, you'll add the necessary code to allow users to register accounts with the system.

 ## Migrations

-Start off by creating the migration file to define the schema for the users table.
+To get started, make a Knex migration file for the `users` table.

 ```shell
 npm run knex migrate:make users
 ```

-Translate the following entity diagram into a Knex migration file.
+Then, translate the following entity diagram into the `up()` and `down()` functions in the above migration file.

 ```text
 ┌───────────────────────────────────────────────────────────────┐